ashfurrow/Forgeries/README.md

 If you're using CocoaPods frameworks and want to use OCMock, you should use `pod 'forgeries/Mocks'`.

-## Author
+## Authors

-Ash Furrow, ash@ashfurrow.com
+- Ash Furrow, ash@ashfurrow.com
-Orta Therox, orta.therox@gmail.com
+- Orta Therox, orta.therox@gmail.com

 ## License